 - by a UE supporting NB-S1 mode only in PS mode of operation to attach for EPS services and "SMS only";

-- to attach for emergency bearer services; or
+- to attach for emergency bearer services;

-- an attach for access to RLOS
+- an attach for access to RLOS; or

+- the UE has performed an unsuccessful GPRS attach procedure while in A/Gb mode or Iu mode or an unsuccessful initial registration procedure while in N1 mode and moves to E-UTRAN coverage.

 The lower layers indicate to NAS that the network does not support emergency bearer services for the UE in limited service state (3GPP TS 36.331 [22]).
 This information is taken into account when deciding whether to initiate attach for emergency bearer services in WB-S1 mode.